- Visit Gir National Park - the only place in the world to see Asiatic lions

 WHAT IS THE ACCOMMODATION LIKE IN WEST INDIA?

 During this tour, you will stay in a carefully selected range of small lodges in Gujarat and five-star properties in Mumbai and Jodhpur.
 The comfort of both the Taj and the Lalit will ensure the tour starts with a soft landing.
 Generally, Gujarat hotel standards are lower than the more visited areas of India with limited choice and availability.
 We believe we have confirmed the best available and we are confident the owners have a commitment to conservation tourism.
+Whilst at Bera, there will be additional comfortable tented accommodation aside from the five permanent cottages.
+We appreciate there may be a preference for accomodation type so please request on booking this tour.

 HOW FIT SHOULD I BE TO ENJOY THIS TOUR?

 General overall fitness is required.
-The tour covers a lot of ground and there are two longer road journeys, which are unavoidable.
+The tour covers a lot of ground and there are two long road journeys, which are unavoidable.
 During the jeep safaris both in Gir National Park and Little Rann of Kutch you need to be comfortable getting in and out of high clearance vehicles.

 IS THIS TOUR SUITABLE FOR SOLO TRAVELLERS?

-Our group tours are perfect for solo travellers, as travelling as part of an organised group does provide security and peace of mind.
+Our group tours are perfect for solo travellers, as travelling as part of an organised group provides security and peace of mind.
 We handle all of the arrangements for you and there will be a local tour guide on hand throughout to provide advice and help if needed, as well as the expertise of our tour experts.

 Due to the remoteness of certain elements of this tour the accommodation whilst in Bera is a small lodge with only five rooms and three tents, therefore, we must cap our single supplement to a maximum of three places.
-If you are willing to share, we will always do our best to match you up with another solo traveller of the same sex so so you do not have to pay for a single room.
+If you are willing to share, we will always do our best to match you up with another solo traveller of the same sex so you do not have to pay for a single room.

 DO I NEED A VISA FOR INDIA?